raechanel/reading-notes-02/class-07.md

 * name is the property
 * . is the member operator
 * = is the assignment operator
-* park is the propety name
+* park is the property name

 ***